odewahn/gpt-level-classifier/README.md

 I've built a minimal proof of concept to test key parts of this idea.
 It consists of two parts: a server and a client.

-The `server` is a cloud function that submits a hard-coded initial prompt that's paired with with a specific work to be classified.
+The `server` is a cloud function that submits a hard-coded initial prompt that's paired with a specific work to be classified.
 The function then returns the classification, either as JSON output or as an SVG image.
 Here's the JSON format:

 ```
 http GET https://us-central1-gpt3-experiments-sparktime.cloudfunctions.net/gpt3_content_level_classifier?format=json&title=learning+go